Chris-Baba/molehill-chemical-calculator/ChemCalc_help1.md

-**Chemical Calculator Help**
+**Molehill Chemical Calculator Help**

 Quick Start

-The easiest way to learn how to use Chemical Calculator is to jump right in with some examples.
-HINT: Move this window to one side of Chemical Calculator so that you can read this and enter data at the same time.
+The easiest way to learn how to use Molehill Chemical Calculator is to jump right in with some examples.
+HINT: Move this window to one side of so that you can read this and enter data at the same time.

 Fill in the information needed in box 1 and continue to box 4 and press the 'Calculate' button.